Community Emergency Response Teams (CERT)

 About the Program

 CERT programs are traditionally conducted in-person during several classes with one additional “hands-on” skills class.
-However, due to COVID-19, the in-person classes are being conducted virtually, with the “hands-on” skills class to be taught in person at a later date.
+However, in-person classes this year are being conducted virtually, with the “hands-on” skills class to be taught in person at a later date.

 The program will train you on basic disaster response skills including: